-- As native ads enable publishers to display the ads with the same style and format as that of organic content, it increases ad view rates and hence the probability of user engagement.
+- As native ads enable publishers to display the ads with the same style and format as organic content, it increases ad view rates and the probability of user engagement.

 - Native ads are merged with the content of a website.
-Hence, it enables readers to go through the website’s content and advertisements without any disruption.
+Hence, it enables readers to review the website’s content and advertisements without disruption.

-- Mobile native ads, being less invasive, offer a higher rate of acceptance and click-through rates.
+- Mobile native ads, being less invasive, offer higher acceptance and click-through rates.

-Sidenote: Ad copy matters a lot here.
+Sidenote: Ad creative matters a lot here.
 Without the intriguing content, users may scroll past the ads.
-And, another drawback is the lack of distinction between organic and paid ads – which will end up increasing accidental clicks (higher bounce rate, lousy user experience).
+Another drawback is the lack of distinction between organic content and digital ads – which might increase accidental clicks (higher bounce rate, lousy user experience).

 Best Practices for Mobile Native Advertising

-- Since native ads match with the organic content of a website, make sure that ads provided by your demand partners are relevant to the page (contextual matching).
-After all, you wouldn’t want to place an irrelevant ad right in between the quality content you’ve published.
+- Since native ads match the organic content of a website, ensure that ads provided by your demand partners are relevant to the page (contextual matching).
+After all, you wouldn’t want to place an irrelevant ad between your published quality content.

-- The format of content varies from one device to another (desktop, mobile, or tablet).
+- The content format varies from one device to another (desktop, mobile, or tablet).
 So, personalize your native ads based on the screen sizes to create the best possible user experience.
-For instance, Google Ad Manager has the capability to render ads based on the screen size to ensure native experience.
+For instance, Google Ad Manager can render ads based on the screen size to ensure a native experience.

-- Ensure that advertisers’ logo, headlines, words like “sponsored”, “promoted”, “recommended”, etc. are visible to the users so that they can differentiate between the organic content and advertisements.
+- Ensure that advertisers’ logos, headlines, and words like “sponsored,” “promoted,” “recommended,” etc. are visible to the users so that they can differentiate between the organic content and advertisements.

 - Don’t go all-in with native ads without analyzing the user signals.
 It is always better to prioritize users over ads.

-Mobile native ads are, indeed, compelling and can earn you better revenue.
+Mobile native ads are compelling and can earn you better revenue.
 But it is equally important to consider user experience, existing display ads/video ads on the pages, and industry guidelines before implementing.

 FTC has already warned publishers regarding the deceptiveness of native ads.
 As we always say, run, analyze, and iterate.
-There’s no one-size-fits-all solution in adtech and native ads may not get you better revenue as the programmatic display.
-If you need help setting up native ads on your website, we’re a click away.
+There’s no one-size-fits-all solution in ad tech, and native ads may not get you better revenue than the programmatic display.